amazon-science/nl2sql-omop-cdm/docs/_sources/index.rst.txt

    :scale: 95 %
    :align: center

-   Business use case diagram
+   NL2SQL tool use case diagram

 Objectives
 ----------

 The high level goal of the project is to create a tool that enables researcher and healthcare specialists to query the OMOP CDM using Natural Language.
-PoC will be using the DeSynPUF data on OMOP CDM with approximately 23M people.
+The project uses the `DeSynPUF data <https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/DE_Syn_PUF>`_ on OMOP CDM with approximately 23M people.

-The success criteria of this project is:

-* Proof execution performance of key queries from Merck on the CMS DeSynPUF dataset (in the OMOP CDM).

-The deliverables are:

-* Set-up a SageMaker UI demo environment in Merck’s internal account.
-* Hand over tool to productionise → consistent with Merck pipeline
-* Paper and open source dataset.
-* Paper and/or blog on the tool
-* Merck’s public reference

-Evaluation criteria: Given data limitations, the success will be evaluated based on the model performance on alternative ways to ask in-scope questions (seen during training) to their respective SQL query rather than its generalization capabilities to unseen questions.

 .. figure:: _static/ui.png
    :scale: 95 %
    :align: center

-   Graphical User Interface of the PoC
+   Graphical User Interface of the NL2SQL Tool

 Scope
 ------

-The scope is defined by the following constraints:
+In this project, the scope is defined by the following constraints:

 * English language only
 * Questions must be specific.
 For example, “Patients with condition and some observation criteria some number of days prior to or after initial condition” should specify the exact number of days permitted.